 - Bump up your retirement plan contributions.
-Just as your cost-of-living inflates over time, so too should you increase the amount you contribute to your workplace retirement plan or individual IRA account to keep up with the higher costs you’re likely to experience in retirement.
+Just as your cost-of-living inflates over time, so too should you increase the amount you contribute to your workplace retirement plan or IRA accounts to keep up with the higher costs you’re likely to experience in retirement.
 A mid-year review is a good opportunity to consider if and how much you can boost your retirement savings.

 - Get ahead of the game on tax planning.
 Taxes are a constant consideration.
-“It’s important to remember that the best tax planning is an ongoing effort throughout the year,” says Stamm.
+“It’s important to remember that the best tax planning is an ongoing effort throughout the year,” says Erenberger.
 Decisions you make now and prior to December 31 will impact your tax returns next April.
 Also check the amount withheld from your paycheck to cover taxes.
 If you typically owe money when filing your tax returns, you may want to increase the withholding amount.
 If you usually receive a large refund, you could cut back the amount withheld and put the money saved with each paycheck to work toward your goals.

-- Tax loss harvesting.
+According to Erenberger, you should be sure to evaluate tax loss harvesting as you review your tax position.
 This involves selling investments (within taxable accounts) at a loss, so those losses can be applied against capital gains that may be realized from the sale of other investments or that are paid out by mutual funds.
 “You don’t want to wait until the last minute to take advantage of this strategy,” says Erenberger.

-Such a conversion is a tradeoff – the amount you convert will be taxed as ordinary income, but if holding period requirements are met in a Roth IRA, withdrawals are tax-free.
+Such a conversion is a tradeoff.
+The amount you convert will be taxed as ordinary income, but if holding period requirements are met in a Roth IRA, withdrawals are tax-free.
 “This is a case of managing your tax bracket and only converting an amount that doesn’t exceed the level that would move you into a higher tax bracket,” says Erenberger.
 Starting that process in the middle of the year allows enough time to develop an income plan for the remainder of the calendar year that properly manages the tax impact of a Roth conversion.

 Build confidence in your financial situation

-Financial planning now looks a lot different than it might have ten or 20 years ago.
-“This is no longer an extensive, one-time only process that results in a thick financial planning document that sits on a shelf and collects dust,” says Stamm.
+Financial planning now looks a lot different than it might have 10 or 20 years ago.
+“This is no longer an extensive, one-time only process that results in a thick financial planning document that sits on a shelf and collects dust,” says Erenberger.
 “With our ability to aggregate data and the current information that can be at a client’s fingertips, a financial plan today is much more dynamic.”